 Director, Wayne County Department of Public Services

-Ms. Watts is a member of the NOBCO (National Organization of Black County Officials), APWA (American Public Works Association), NAPW (National Association of Professional Women) and NRPA (National Recreation and Parks Association) and the Detroit Branch of the NAACP.
+Watts is a proud member of the Michigan Chapter of COMTO (Conference of Minority Transportation Officials), NOBCO (National Organization of Black County Officials), APWA (American Public Works Association), and NRPA (National Recreation and Parks Association) and a lifetime member of the Detroit Branch of the NAACP.

 She has been granted the 2019 "Pioneer Award for Public Executive of the Year" by COMTO, "Woman of Excellence" and "Who's Who" awards by the Michigan Chronicle and serves as the president of the Harbortown One Association.
 As of fall 2019, Ms. Watts is also an alumnus of the Harvard Kennedy School of Executive Education as she completed their Strategies for Building and Leading Diverse Organizations certification.